 Figure 5.
 Test Setup Functional Block Diagram

-In addition to the two evaluation boards, the external power supplies of +6 V and –1 V were required for the ADA4940-1.
-A "wall wart" supplied the +7.5 V dc voltage for the EVAL-CED1Z.
-Other appropriate voltages were supplied to the AD7982 evaluation board from the EVAL-CED1Z.
+In addition to the two evaluation boards, external 5 V power supplies are required for the ADA4940-1.
+A wall wart supplies the 9 V dc voltage for the EVAL-SDP-CB1Z.
+Other appropriate voltages are supplied to the AD7982 evaluation board from the EVAL-SDP-CB1Z.

 Setup and Test

 An Audio Precision SYS-2702 source was used to provide the input signal to the AD7982 evaluation board.
-The PulSAR evaluation software, which is LabVIEW® based, was used to control the Audio Precision input signals and also to monitor the ADC inputs and output.
+The PulSAR evaluation software, which is LabVIEW® based, was used to control the Audio Precision input signals and also to monitor the ADC inputs and output results.

 |ADR395||5.0 V Micropower, Low Noise Precision Voltage Reference with Shutdown||

 |AD7982||18-Bit, 1 MSPS PulSAR 7 mW ADC in MSOP/LFCSP||